prymatex/prymatex/README.rst

 * Python 2.6
 * PyQt4 >= 4.5
-* Oniguruma (this library may be bundled with this app)
+* Ponyguruma

 Additional libraries may be needed for specific plugins.
-Most TextMate bundles should as long as you fulfill its requirements (i.e. php cli for php, or make binary for C projects, and so on).
+Most TextMate bundles should work as long as you fulfill its requirements (i.e. php cli for php, or make binary for C projects, and so on).